quantiacs/documentation/en/source/user_guide/dynamic_assets_selection.md

     - Analyzes if the average excess exposure is within the excess tolerance.
     - Ensures that no asset's exposure ever exceeds the hard limit during the check period.

-This systematic approach allows for a dynamic and responsive risk management strategy, ensuring that the portfolio maintains a balanced risk profile in accordance with predefined risk parameters.
+This approach keeps the portfolio's risk profile balanced according to the predefined risk parameters.

-## Applying Exposure Filters
+## Applying exposure filters

-Adjusting weights based on exposure checks is crucial for maintaining the desired risk profile.
-Here are functions that help manage exposure by modifying the investment weights:
+Adjusting weights based on exposure checks is important for maintaining the desired risk profile.
+Here are functions that manage exposure by modifying the investment weights:

 ### normalize_by_max_exposure